The latest addition to the Northern Quarter is truly something Manchester has never seen before...

 Similarly, the Short Rib (£14) both looked and tasted fantastic; masterfully cooked and served smothered in a Bone Marrow béchamel and topped with IPA pickled onions.
 Soft, tender and literally melt in the mouth – the ribs were exceptional; my only qualm – I wanted more!

-If one dish could exemplify the care and attention that Wilderness are looking to bring to their food (and drink) then the Tamworth Pork with a Sorrel Salsa Verde (£18) is certainly it.
+If one dish could exemplify the care and attention that Wolf At The Door are looking to bring to their food (and drink) then the Tamworth Pork with a Sorrel Salsa Verde (£18) is certainly it.

-Very simply presented, the pork was exquisite, and a quick Google at the time told me why – Tamworth pork truly is one of the best meats in the world, and Wilderness know it – only lightly adorning it with the lemony Sorrel Salsa Verde – so you still get that acidic ‘kick’ but the meat is still in charge.
+Very simply presented, the pork was exquisite, and a quick Google at the time told me why – Tamworth pork truly is one of the best meats in the world, and Wolf At The Door know it – only lightly adorning it with the lemony Sorrel Salsa Verde – so you still get that acidic ‘kick’ but the meat is still in charge.

 Tamworth pork is one of the oldest pig breeds in the world and the closest match today of the old English forest pig.
 As such you get a much richer depth of flavour – attributed to the fact that this hardy, slow-growing breed excels outdoors in any free-range farm.